News

 6G and XR

-XR is a stress test for wireless networks, making it a key use case for 6G and next-gen video codecs.
-5G-Advanced and 6G architectures are important for immersive and XR content.
-Futuresource anticipates that 6G deployment will happen around the same time as the maturation of XR hardware and software ecosystems, expected between 2028 and 2032.
+XR technology is emerging as a critical use case for 6G networks, stress-testing wireless infrastructure with its demanding requirements for throughput and latency.
+Both 5G-Advanced and 6G architectures are essential for supporting immersive and XR content.
+Futuresource anticipates that 6G deployment will align with the maturation of XR hardware and software ecosystems between 2028 and 2032.

-By 2037, the XR market is projected to reach 130 million 6G-enabled devices, a large increase from today.
-By 2030, XR is forecast to be the second major category (after smartphones) to use 6G capabilities, enabling new immersive experiences like city tours, live events, and public transport entertainment.
+By 2037, the XR market is expected to reach 130 million 6G-enabled devices, marking a significant leap from today's figures.
+By 2030, XR is forecasted to become the second-largest category of 6G users, following smartphones, enabling new immersive experiences such as city tours, live events, and entertainment in public transport.

-Lionel Oisel, Head of Video Labs, at InterDigital, said that the XR market is becoming mainstream, and as 6G standards are released around 2030, XR entertainment will become an expectation, including interactive digital sports venues, real-time augmented city guides, and digital twins.
-The quality of these experiences will depend on ultra-low latency, responsive interactivity, and consistent media synchronisation.
+Lionel Oisel, Head of Video Labs at InterDigital, notes that XR is transitioning into the mainstream.
+As 6G standards are released around 2030, XR entertainment will become an expectation, featuring interactive digital sports venues, real-time augmented city guides, and digital twins.
+The quality of these experiences will depend on ultra-low latency, responsive interactivity, and seamless media synchronization.